Gateway Center Programs

 - Senior Day Program (Pacific Grove), 850 Congress Ave.
 Pacific Grove

-The Senior Day Program was developed in response to the growing number of seniors with developmental disabilities residing in Monterey County.
-Since the advent of this program, it has become apparent that there is a continuing need for programs like this that serve older adults with developmental disabilities; one that takes into consideration both their changing interests and their physical capabilities.
+The Senior Day Program was developed in response to the growing number of seniors with intellectual disabilities residing in Monterey County.
+Since the advent of this program, it has become apparent that there is a continuing need for programs like this that serve older adults with intellectual disabilities; one that takes into consideration both their changing interests and their physical capabilities.
 Our Senior Day Program grew from the original one in Pacific Grove to include a second program in Salinas.
 The emphasis of our Senior Day Program is on providing social and recreational opportunities, maintenances of self help skills, advocacy and age-related health and emotional issues in both community and classroom settings.
 We expect our services to seniors will continue to grow and evolve.
 The Senior day program operates at a staffing ratio of 3 consumers to 1

 - Senior Day Program (Salinas), 408 Salinas St. Salinas

-The Salinas Senior Day Program opened their doors in January 2003 in response to the growing number of senior adults with developmental disabilities residing in Salinas and the Salinas Valley over the age of 50 years.
+The Salinas Senior Day Program opened their doors in January 2003 in response to the growing number of senior adults with intellectual disabilities residing in Salinas and the Salinas Valley over the age of 50 years.
 Emphasis is on providing social and recreational opportunities within the community and at the program site.
 Seniors in this program are also given choices to recreate rather than work or be associated with work related issues.
 Some of the senior program activities include having lunch and playing bingo at the Salvation Army, visits to the Steinbeck Library, shopping, arts and crafts activities, a daily exercise program games music and movies.
 The Salinas Senior Day Program operates at a staffing ratio of 3 consumers to 1 staff member.